charuwts/bible-studies/topics/study.md

     * Why?
 Why not?
     * In what way should we then?

-### Greek Text is not necessary

 ## Exhortation

-Titus 1:1 Hold fast the faithful word as he has been tought
+* Titus 1:1 Hold fast the faithful word as he has been tought

+## Relay Teachings

+* Give examples
+* Present question, give time to process and then have each student share

+### How to Observe

+### How to Interprete

+### How to Apply

+* A few applications from 1 Peter 1
+* Place for commentaries
+* Touch on Spiritual Disciplines (Prayer, Meditation, Memory)